 For a long time Strassmann had been a regular on the European Poker Tour (he is still 10th in the all-time leaderboard), the TV show German High Roller, and at the World Series of Poker.

-He was also a VIP guest of the PokerListings Battle of Malta, which he was going to visit again this year.
+He was also a VIP guest at the 2013 PokerListings Battle of Malta, which he was going to visit again this year.

 Many poker players have expressed their condolences via the media.
 Battle of Malta tournament director Ivonne Montealegre's thoughts are below:

 "Johannes was an unconditional friend, an eternal optimist.
 His friendship will keep making those of us that had the pleasure of knowing him better, stronger people.